 Bend is 3.5 hours (162 miles) from Portland and a 2-hour drive (120 miles) from Bend.
 It’s a perfect weekend trip from Portland if you’ve only got a few days to spare.

-To be close to biking trails and the mountain, stay at Loge Camp Bend.
-For easy access to delicious restaurants downtown, stay at The Oxford.
-For an affordable stay in town (but still has that campy aesthetic) try The Campfire Hotel.
+To be close to biking trails and the mountain, stay here at the edge of Mt Bachelor.
+For easy access to delicious restaurants downtown, stay at this boutique, eco-friendly hotel.
+For an affordable stay in town (but still has that campy aesthetic) book this camping-themed hotel!

 Bend is a great Oregon spring break destination for people who love outdoor activities.
-From hikes to caves, waterfalls to badlands, there’s so much to explore in Bend in the spring!
+From hikes in Bend to caves, waterfalls to badlands, there’s so much to explore in Bend in the spring!